 Yet, the average traveler doesn’t have that much time to enjoy all the things to do in Prague and it is fundamental to carefully select what to see in Prague and what to do in Prague, squeezing in some of the most popular attractions as well as some hidden gems in order to make the most of it.

 So, here’s a selection of the things to do in Prague (and also of what not to do there).
+Make sure to check out this in depth guide about the best things to do in Prague by Prague experts Just a Pack.

 Walking along Wenceslas Square